 Fort Stevens State Park History

-Fort Stevens was built on the south shore of the Columbia River in 1863-1864 to protect against UK forces during the Pig War, a skrimish over territory in the Pacific Northwest.
-At the time it was known as Fort at Point Adams.
-In 1865 it was renamed Fort Stevens in honor of the governor of the Washington territory, Isaac Stevens, who had fallen in combat.
+The original earthen fort of Historic Fort Stevens was built on the south shore of the Columbia River in 1863-1864 to protect against UK forces during the Pig War, a skirmish over territory in the Pacific Northwest.
+At the time, it was known as the Fort at Point Adams.
+In 1865, it was renamed Fort Stevens in honor of the governor of the Washington Territory, Isaac Stevens.

-The fort was in active use by the military between 1863 to 1947, when it was decommissioned.
-It took part in multiple conflicts, including World War I and World War II.
-During World War II, it was fired upon by a Japanese submarine, making it the first military installation in the continental United States to be attacked by a foreign power since the War of 1812.
+The fort was in active use by the military between 1863 and 1947, when it was decommissioned and turned over to the US Army Corps of Engineers.
+It took part in multiple conflicts, including the Spanish American War, World War I, and World War II.
+During the latter, it was fired upon by a Japanese submarine in the Pacific Ocean, making it the first military installation in the continental United States to be attacked by a foreign power since the War of 1812.

-Point Adams marks the northwesternmost point in the state of Oregon, as well as the capital of the Clatsop people, Klaát-sop.
-The tribe was known for trading berries and salmon with the Lewis and Clark expedition, but there were very little interactions between the two groups.
+Point Adams marks the northwestern-most point in the state of Oregon, as well as the capital of the Clatsop people, Klaát-sop.

 Fort Stevens State Park encompasses a portion of the notorious Graveyard of the Pacific, which stretches from Tillamook Bay to Cape Scott.
 More than 2000 ships and upwards of 700 souls have been lost in the graveyard, making it the sight of both grief and curious wonder.